-- Specifications and Requirements for Safety This element presents both the design specifications and the nuclear criticality safety requirements for correct operational implementation of the established controls.
+- Identify potential criticality accident scenarios.
+Input from operations personnel and process specialists is essential to proper identification of criticality accident sequences.
+The initiating event, enabling events, and failure mode(s) of each identified control or barrier for a given accident sequence should be assessed.
+Where practical, walkthroughs of the process are encouraged to identify potential accident scenarios. - Control the risk.
+The risk of any credible criticality scenarios must be controlled.
+The preferred hierarchy of controls is 1) passive engineered controls, 2) active engineered controls, and 3) administrative controls.
+Each accident sequence shall identify required control(s) necessary to render it "highly unlikely".
+Identified controls should be documented, implemented, and maintained in accordance with site procedures. - Specifications and Requirements for Safety This element presents both the design specifications and the nuclear criticality safety requirements for correct operational implementation of the established controls.
 All assumptions subject to change by others should be clearly stated.
 These requirements are incorporated into operating, training, maintenance, and quality assurance procedure requirements.
 Operational concurrence by both process engineering and operations management is required to implement the requirements.
 Any new criticality safety analysis must integrate well with the existing safety analysis for the entire facility.
-Care must be taken for any impact on existing controls - Summary Compliance This element includes the pertinent summary statements, including a statement regarding license compliance if at issue. - Verification This element includes the statement, signature, and date that the evaluation of nuclear criticality safety was independently verified by another qualified criticality safety engineer, who was not directly involved in the preparation of the evaluation.
+Care must be taken for any impact on existing controls - Summary Compliance This element includes the pertinent summary statements, including a statement regarding license compliance if at issue. - Technical Review This element includes the statement, signature, and date that the evaluation of nuclear criticality safety was independently verified by another qualified criticality safety engineer, who was not directly involved in the preparation of the evaluation.

-As a final step for an existent process, the criticality safety engineer should walk down the facility and equipment to assure the evaluation reflects reality and should discuss the controls with the operations staff to assure practicality.
+As a final step for an existing process, the criticality safety engineer should walk down the facility and equipment to assure the evaluation reflects reality and should discuss the controls with the operations staff to assure practicality.

-Appendices - This element includes the summary of information ancillary to calculations (e.g., parametric sensitivity studies, references, key inputs, model geometry plots, equipment sketches, useful mixture nuclide identification/number densities, and related data) for each defined system.
+• Appendices - This element includes the summary of information ancillary to calculations (e.g., parametric sensitivity studies, references, key inputs, model geometry plots, equipment sketches, useful mixture nuclide identification/number densities, and related data) for each defined system.